saumyakarri/Voice/README.md

 # Voice
-This website aims to build a smart interface that captures the images from the user's smartphone or PC, recognises the objects lying around and tells him/her all about them as they move around.
-It takes input from your webcam and gives voice output.
+This project comprises a simple web app (made using HTML and CSS in frontend and Python Flask in backend) that captures images from the users webcam and uses the YOLO (You Only Look Once) algorithm to detect among pretrained weights of 80 common objects in the frame and gives audio output in either of the 10 vernacular language chosen, in real time.